HaoPham23/Explorer-Address-Labels/README.md

-# Address Labels for Block Explorers (Chrome Extension)
+# explabel

+Chrome extension to label blockchain addresses on Etherscan/BscScan/Arbiscan/PolygonScan/BaseScan with inline edit, notes, search, and OSINT quick links — all stored locally (no data leaves your browser).

-Label blockchain addresses directly on popular explorers (Etherscan, BscScan, Arbiscan, PolygonScan, BaseScan, Ronin).
-Labels are shown inline on the page with a small ✎ edit button and optional OSINT quick links.
+Labels are shown inline on explorer pages with a small edit button and optional OSINT quick links.
 All data stays local in your browser profile.

+## Disclaimer
+This is a “vibe code” project: experimental, evolving, and provided as‑is with no warranties.
+Expect rough edges; use at your own discretion.

 ## Key Features
 - Inline labeling on explorer pages